carrot-garden/carrot-garden.github.com/carrot-garden-scr.md

 CarrotGarden SCR allows for interactive SCR component descriptor updates in eclipse which will be compatible with your non-interactive jenkins maven builds.

 Extremely fast.
 Incremental.
 Single SCR xml descriptor per component.
+Watch your SCR descriptors built before your eyes in eclipse maven console.

 CarrotGarden SCR is comprised of: annotations, maven plugin, eclipse connector.